Easy Tortang Talong Recipe (Filipino Eggplant Omelette)

 Tortang talong

-Tips
+Cooking Tips

-Add extra spices and proteins: I like thinking of tortang talong as a blank canvas.
-While delicious on its own, you can play around with different spices and other additions to take it to the next level.
+Add extra spices and proteins: While delicious on its own, you can play around with different spices and other additions to take it to the next level.
+Try sprinkling in white pepper, chili oil, freshly diced onions, tomatoes, or even lemon grass.

-Feel free to toss in some shredded chicken, beef, or pork as well.
+Feel free to toss in shredded chicken, beef, or pork as well.
 Adding giniling (Filipino ground beef or pork) is a more common practice as a way to use up any leftovers from the night before!

 Flip the eggplant using the stem: Apart from keeping the whole eggplant together, the stem also works as a handle that you can use to aid in flipping the omelette.
 With enough practice, you could even try flipping it without the use of spatulas at all!